Complete the following steps by Aug. 28 to have your name certified to appear on the November ballot.

 2) Fill out paperwork and take the oath

-Visit the City Clerk’s Office at the Municipal Building, 1777 Broadway, to fill out initial paperwork with the election administrator and get your voter registration information verified.
-The office is open from 8 a.m. to 5 p.m. on weekdays.
+Schedule an appointment with the City Clerk's Office to fill out initial paperwork with the election administrator and get your voter registration information verified by emailing firstname.lastname@example.org.

 3) Gather signatures

-The petition remains at the City Clerk’s Office at all times and petition signers must come to the office from 8 a.m. to 5 p.m. on weekdays to sign petitions.
+The petition remains at the City Clerk’s Office at all times and petition signers must come to the office from 9 a.m. to 4 p.m.
+Monday through Thursday to sign petitions.

 For more information about running for council, visit the city’s election webpage.